AashiqDurga/solution-design-xero/README.md

 * I have grouped sections into folders that have README files going in to a bit more detail about the section.
 * There are links to sections as you read that will take you to files or directories.
 I suggest reading through this entire page first before clicking through so you don't loose context.
 * Everything has been done in markdown so GitHub may be the best place to view this.
 Alternatively you can clone this repo and explore in your favourite editor.
+* There a possibly some areas that I have not gone into much detail about or have totally not concidered.
+* Your feedback is welcome.

 ## Context :small_airplane: